zio/zio-http/docs/dsl/handler_aspect.md

 So, we can pass some state from the incoming handler to the outgoing handler.

-In the following example, we are going to write a middleware that calculates the response time and includes it in the `X-Response-Time` header:
+In the following example, we are going to write an handler aspect that calculates the response time and includes it in the `X-Response-Time` header:

 ```scala mdoc:compile-only
 import zio._